Why Vinyl Records Are Still Outselling CDs in 2024

 Vintage Appeal: The of the Vinyl Aesthetic

-Actually, vinyl sales have skyrocketed in recent years, surpassing CD sales for the first time in decades.
+In fact, vinyl sales have skyrocketed in recent years, surpassing CD sales for the first time in decades.
 Gen Z’s love for vintage and retro aesthetics is a big part of this trend.
 They’re not just collecting records; they’re collecting pieces of music history.

 Gen Z’s Vinyl Obsession: It’s Like Seeing Millennials with Flip Phones!

 You may have noticed that Gen Z isn’t just streaming their music—they’re spinning vinyl, and they’re doing it with style.
-It’s almost like watching Millennials rediscover flip phones—nostalgic, bespoke, and somehow, cooler than ever.
+It’s almost like watching Millennials rediscover flip phones—nostalgic, quirky, and somehow, cooler than ever.

 Why Vinyl is the New “Cool” for Gen Z